Walter Bonatti: Gasherbrum IV

 The Italian expedition to Gasherbrum IV.
 Bonatti is seated on the rock in the middle.

 In 1958 Bonatti joined an Italian expedition led by Riccardo Cassin to the Karakoram mountains of Pakistan.
 The intention was to climb the previously unconquered Gasherbrum IV (7925 m, the 17th highest mountain on Earth and the 6th highest in Pakistan).
-On 6 August, together with Carlo Mauri, Bonatti summitted after an alpine style ascent by the north-east ridge.
+On 6 August, together with Carlo Mauri, Bonatti summited after an alpine style ascent by the north-east ridge.

 Cordillera Huayhuash

 In May 1961, Walter Bonatti and Andrea Oggioni climb Nevado Ninashanca (5607 m) and achieved the first ascent of Rondoy Norte (5789 m), a remote peak of the Cordillera Huayhuash.
 This peak was climbed by the west face, a very serious and difficult climb rated ED+.
 It has recorded very few ascents since.

 The tragedy of the Central Pillar of Frêney

 In the summer of 1961 Walter Bonatti, Andrea Oggioni, and Roberto Gallieni decided to climb the Central Pillar of Frêney, an unclimbed peak of the Mont Blanc Group.
 During the approach at the Bivouac of La Fourche they met a French team composed of Pierre Mazeaud, Pierre Kohlmann, Robert Guillaume and Antoine Vieille.
 The two teams decided to make the ambitious climb together.

 A snowstorm, lasting more than one week, blocked the two parties only 100 m from the summit of the pillar.
 In the meantime, two alpine guides (Gigi Panei and Alberto Tassotti) alerted by the fact that Bonatti had not yet returned to Courmayeur, moved to the Bivouac of La Fourche and realized, reading a note left by Bonatti in the hut book, the scope of the climb of the two teams.
 Meanwhile, Bonatti and the others were in a stalled situation; they had not moved for the previous three days.
 Finally, they decided to descend, but only three climbers (Bonatti, Gallieni and Mazeaud) managed to return safely.
 The other four died of exhaustion or from accidents while trying to find a way out through the fresh snow.
 Vieille died at the Rochers Gruber (a technical section of the climb) and Guillaume fell into a crevasse of the Freney Glacier.
 Andrea Oggioni died in the Innominata Gully, less than one hour of descent from the hut.
 Pierre Kohlmann died only 10 minutes walk from the hut.

 In 2002, French President Jacques Chirac awarded Bonatti the National Order of the Legion of Honor for the courage, determination, and altruism he demonstrated in trying to save his fellow climbers.

 The Central Pillar of Frêney remained unclimbed only for a few days.
 On 29 August 1961 Chris Bonington, Ian Clough, Don Whillans and Jan Długosz were the first to solve what was called the "Last Great Problem of the Alps’.